FCM4100819823/SuperStudentAI/README.md

    - Implement AI-based prioritization for tasks and study sessions.
    - Build a spaced repetition scheduler for effective learning.
    - Develop a focus session tracker with Pomodoro support.
+   CWA/GPA checker and courses exersises, quizzes.assignments and exams tracker like in an excel

 3. **Writing Assistant Tools**
    - Implement research organization tools for note-taking and references.